 Scam apps that promise rewards are unfortunately a common method used by cybercriminals to deceive and exploit users.
 These apps often claim to offer enticing rewards or benefits to attract users, but their primary goal is to steal personal information, commit fraud, or install malware on the user’s device.
 Here are some common characteristics of such scam apps:

-6. Unknown Developer: Check the app developer’s reputation and history.
-Legitimate developers are typically associated with reputable companies, and their apps are well-reviewed.
+- Unknown Developer: Check the app developer’s reputation and history.
+Reputable companies typically associate with legitimate developers, and users review their apps well.

 Also read: How to Safeguard Against Fake Apps and KYC Fraud